-Award-winning musician, Catalina Vicens, a native of Chile and now resident in Basel, Switzerland, started her international career at an early age.
+Award-winning musician, Catalina Vicens, a native of Chile based in Basel, Switzerland, started her international career at an early age.
 By age 20 she had already played in the main concert-halls of more than ten countries in North and South America, including the Teatro Colón de Buenos Aires Argentina, the Kimmel Center in Philadelphia and the Teatro Municipal do São Paulo.

-She is currently Visiting Assistant Professor of Harpsichord at Oberlin Conservatory (USA) and harpsichord-research lecturer at the Royal Conservatory of Brussels (Belgium).
-She has also been invited to give master-classes on a wide range of historical keyboard music, from the 13th to the late 18th century at U. of California, Berkeley, the Longy School of Music Cambridge, the Flint Antique Harpsichords Collection (USA), the Horniman Museum (UK), the Universität der Künste Berlin and the Folkwang Universität der Künste Essen (Germany), and teaches regularly at the Early Music Academy in Lunenburg, Early Music Course at Burg Fürsteneck and the International Portative Organ Days in Germany, which she curates since 2011.
-In 2016 she served as a jury member at the Jurow International Harpsichord Competition, Mechelen Harpsichord Competition and The Dulwich Historical Keyboard Competition.
+Catalina is harpsichord/research lecturer at the Royal Conservatory of Brussels (Belgium).
+She has been invited as Visting Professor of Harpsichord at Oberlin Conservatory (USA) and to teach master-classes at the Longy School of Music Cambridge, the Flint Antique Harpsichords Collection (USA), the Horniman Museum (UK), the Universität der Künste Berlin and the Folkwang Universität der Künste Essen (Germany), and teaches regularly at the Early Music Academy in Lunenburg (Canada), Early Music Course at Burg Fürsteneck and the International Portative Organ Festival (Germany), which she curates since 2011.
+She’s been invited as jury member at the Jurow International Harpsichord Competition, Mechelen Harpsichord Competition and The Dulwich Historical Keyboard Competition.
 She studied at the Curtis Institute of Music in Philadelphia, Musikhochschule Freiburg, Schola Cantorum Basiliensis and the Musik Akademie Basel.

 Vicens performs and records regularly as a member of ensembles of Medieval, Renaissance, Baroque and New music in Europe, USA and South America.
 She is the artistic director of Servir Antico, with whom she aims to shed light on the less-known repertoire and intellectual heritage of the humanistic period (13th-16th century).
 She has performed under the direction of well-known conductors such as Otto-Werner Müller, Gottfried von der Goltz, Andrea Marcon, Skip Sempé and Carlos Miguel Prieto.